White women like Amy Cooper will never be sorry

 For some, Cooper’s lawsuit feels unfathomable for its sheer audacity.
 But in fact, it’s far from shocking.
 Once you make it past the language of grievance and unmistakable victimhood laid bare in the complaint, the emerging snapshot isn’t actually all that different from Cooper’s pro forma contrition last year, in which she repeatedly insisted, despite everything we saw on the video, that she was “not a racist.”

 “He was running in an open field,” Cooper told CNN last year, claiming that Christian Cooper had also been screaming at her.
 “This man, he was bird-watching.
 He came out of the bush.”
 She added, “When you’re alone in a wooded area, that’s absolutely terrifying, right?”
-The intended audience for that “right” was clear at the time; Cooper knew her audience as she attempted to directly appeal to white and privileged women who must be familiar with the menace she so desperately sought to portray in her media interviews.
+The intended audience for that “right” was clear at the time; Cooper was directly appealing to white and privileged women who must be familiar with the menace she so desperately sought to portray in her media interviews.
 These women, just like Amy Cooper, could never, ever be motivated by racism.

-So, it makes perfect sense that Cooper is now requesting a jury trial; the odds of white grievance quietly sitting on that jury are greater than America likes to believe.
+So, it makes perfect sense that Cooper is now requesting a jury trial; the odds of white grievance quietly seething on that jury are greater than America likes to believe.
 When Cooper specifically warned Christian Cooper that she’d tell the police an “African American man was threatening her life,” Cooper knew exactly what she was doing.
 Now, one year after George Floyd’s murder and the racial reckoning that largely wasn’t, Cooper knows exactly what she’s doing once again: capitalizing on the backlash that invariably follows progress.
 And as one inevitable ingredient in that backlash, Amy Cooper is a privileged white woman who refuses to be held accountable.